Naval Supply Systems Command

 The Naval Supply Systems Command (NAVSUP) is a military unit of the United States Navy that serves supply command for providing supplies and services to both the Navy and the United States Marine Corps.
 Located in Mechanicsburg, Pennsylvania, the NAVSUP team oversees supply chain management and security assistance.
-It replaced the prior Navy supply organization, the Bureau of Supplies and Accounts (BuSandA) in 1966.
+It replaced the Bureau of Supplies and Accounts (BuSandA), the previous Navy supply organization, in 1966.

 The Naval Supply Systems Command was formed in 1962 under the name of the Naval Fleet Material Support Office (FMSO), later being renamed to Navy Supply Information Systems Activity (NAVSISA) and ultimately becoming Naval Supply Systems Command (NAVSUP) in 1966.

 As of June 2023, Rear Admiral Kenneth W. Epps assumed the role of Commander for NAVSUP.